TheDeveloperDen/LearningResources/README.md

 ## How to contribute

 Simply make a PR and submit it!

-The format should be quite obvious from the existing examples, but make sure to validate any changes under the [JSON Schema](/resources/resource.schema.json).
-You can use a website like [this](https://www.jsonschemavalidator.net/) to do this in development, or some editors can do it automatically.
-GitHub should automatically check when you submit a PR.
+The format should be quite obvious from the existing files, but make sure to validate any changes under the [JSON Schema](/resources/resource.schema.json).
+If you are using VSCode, install the [YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) and this should work automatically.

+GitHub will also validate any changes when you submit a PR - failing changes won't be accepted!

 ### Guidelines